Discretionary Learner Support

 The fund provides support to learners who are experiencing financial hardship.
 It is a means tested fund and the amount a learner may receive depends on their household income.
 Please see the Learner Support Form for criteria.
 It can only be used for learners enrolled on courses funded by either the SFA or EFA.

-Where identified below, Community Learning courses are those with course prefixs starting: PS, PN, NE, PE, PA or PL
+Where identified below, Community Learning courses are those with course prefixes starting: PS, PN, NE, PM, PA or PL

 The fund can help meet costs such as travel, equipment, exam costs and childcare, and in exceptional circumstances course fees (courses with prefix AA, QT, QE).
 We will fully meet the tuition/exam fees for learners with a learning disability/difficulty and who are unemployed and not seeking work.
 We will fund up to a maximum of 50% of course fees where a learner declares and can provide comprehensive evidence of financial hardship, for example the payment of course fees will significantly and negatively impact upon current living standards.